 Targeted inactivation of endoglin results in defective vascular development.
 In a preclinical study, mice embryos lacking endoglin died from the absence of angiogenesis by day 11.5.
 The figure below depicts endoglin immunostains of mice embryos at day 8.5.
 The mouse embryo on the upper left is a normal mouse embryo, with endoglin expression indicated by black staining.
-The mouse embryo on the upper right had both copies of the endoglin gene inactivated, and a lack of endoglin expression is indicated by the absence of black staining.
-Photomicrographs of the mice embryos at day 10.5 show developed vasculature in normal mice (bottom left) and pockets of red blood cells without discernible vessels in endoglin-deficient mice (bottom right).
+The mouse embryos at day 10.5 show developed vasculature in normal mice (bottom left) and pockets of red blood cells without discernible vessels in endoglin-deficient mice (bottom right).